Microsoft Teams and Project Management

 – Provider: MS apps vs 3rd party apps

 – Cost: Free vs enterprise licence (for approval by IT if not already a common enterprise tool)

 – Type: apps that appear as chat bots or tabs within teams or message extensions

 – Purpose: apps to assist you with workload planning, meeting organisation, design, templates, file management, information, or archiving, etc

 Once you have things set up, it’s time to start creating a project plan.
 Here you need to define the project timeline and budget; plan tasks, milestones and phases, as well as manage resource allocation and 3rd parties.

-With Teams, at this stage it’s a good idea to aid yourself with tools designed to help with project planning and organisation.
-Most project & task management and collaboration software are offered as apps via the app store and offer varying levels of support and integration.
+At this stage it’s a good idea to aid yourself with tools designed to help with project planning and organisation.
+Most project & task management and collaboration software are offered as apps via the app store and offer varying levels of support and integration with Microsoft Teams.